 Did your certified occupational therapist or occupational therapy assistant demonstrate exceptional professional commitment through dedication, hard work, and outstanding OT skills while improving you or your loved one's overall life satisfaction?
 Take a moment to nominate them for the NBCOT Impact Award.

-NBCOT will present the Impact Award annually in the spring and fall.
+NBCOT will present the Impact Award annually.
 Recipients will receive the NBCOT Impact Award, a featured spotlight in an NBCOT publication, a press release, and the NBCOT certification renewal fee free of charge.